 Metals Fabrication & Welding Technology

-Metals Fabrication and Welding Technology provides the student a working knowledge of the various tools, equipment and modern techniques used in the metals fabrication, mechanical installation and welding industries.
+The Metals Fabrication and Welding Technology program provides students with a working knowledge of the various tools, equipment and modern techniques used in the metals fabrication, mechanical installation and welding industries.
 The proper application of various layout, fabrication and assembly techniques for specific designs in sheet metal, plate, structural metals

 The understanding and mastery of layout techniques is an essential component for success in the Metals Fabrication and Welding fields.
 Therefore, disciplines in the basic, parallel line, radial line and triangulation methods of

 Graduates of the Metals Fabrication and Welding Technology program are prepared to work in businesses and industries that design, build and install products that have been fabricated from sheet, plate